kbarbey/SpaceTechProject/README.md

 ## Week 3:

-Coordinate system: FK5
+Coordinate system: ICRS with Solar system Barycenter as origin.
-Time format: ISDC Julina Date(IJD) based on TT.
+Time format: ISDC Julian Date(IJD) based on TT.
 But in notebook Carlo says ISOT format...
 Looks like utc_iso function should do the trick or just use utc.

 Useful links:
 1. https://heasarc.gsfc.nasa.gov/W3Browse/integral/intscw.html
 2. https://docs.astropy.org/en/stable/time/index.html
 3. https://heasarc.gsfc.nasa.gov/xamin/index.jsp
 4. https://rhodesmill.org/skyfield/planets.html
+5. https://ssd.jpl.nasa.gov/horizons/app.html#/ great to find ephemerides.
+Don't know why the results are slightly different than skyfield.
+Maybe something to do with date format ?

+### Next steps are:

+1. Compute positions of Venus when is was maximally elongated in a certain timerange
+2. Select a science window list for these positions with a certain radius: https://oda-api.readthedocs.io/en/latest/user_guide/ScienceWindowList.html
+3. "Plot"

 Find coord. venus, timerange(where did integral observe venus), scw